9 minsPublished on 5/24/2022

 The Ethereum Classic logo (Image source)

-Ethereum (ETH) in a nutshell
+Ethereum (ETH) explained

 Ethereum compromised on the immutability principle to return money to its users after forking the blockchain.
 Vitalik Buterin and the Ethereum Foundation garnered support for the platform, which eventually became famous in the crypto community.
-Ethereum supports dApps running on smart contracts and has become the main hub for decentralized finance.

 A screenshot of the Ethereum logo.